john-hawkins/gazerr/README.md

 of gaze predictive model.
 This data is used to generate the probability distribution of true gaze durations given a measured gaze duration.

+### Installation

+Install from source code or from PyPi

 ### Usage

 The application can be used from the command line by passing in a path to the